cdrap27/Appointment-GUI-C195/README.txt

 Java Version 17.0.1

 Java FX Version: javaFX-SDK-17.0

+What I learned:
+Thorough understanding of creating a GUI using Scene Builder and editing it using Java.
+How to communicate with an SQL database using Java as well as a GUI for easier entry/access.
+How to write code on multiple machines using GitHub/version control.
+Much greater confidence and understanding of programming using Java.

 Directions:
 Login using 'test' as username and password.
 Test data is automatically added and lists for all database information are created.